About Reconstructive Surgery

 - Procedure Recovery Location

-Contact our friendly patient coordinator about scheduling an appointment to discuss plans breast reconstruction.
+Contact our friendly patient coordinator about scheduling a consultation with Dr. Yalif to discuss plans for breast reconstruction.
 These procedures can turn this emotional and painful prognosis around with the careful, skillful talent of a board-certified reconstructive surgeon.
-Call and schedule an appointment today.
+Call (678) 783-8024 to schedule an appointment today at one of our conveniently located offices in Alpharetta, Woodstock, or Roswell, or contact us online.